Interislander - Cook Strait Ferries

 Certified Assistance Dogs

-Certified service dogs are allowed on board but please let us know at time of booking.
+Certified assistance dogs are allowed on board but please let us know at time of booking.
 You will be responsible for the welfare of the dog at all times.
 Please note that sea travel can be distressing for animals and the safety and comfort of other passengers should not be compromised.
 Certification is accepted from:

 • Assistance Dogs New Zealand Trust